Blockchain IoT Use Cases – Real-World Applications of Blockchain and IoT

 How is Telstra trying to improve the security of smart homes?

 Telstra, an Australian telecommunication and media company, provides smart home solutions.
 The company has implemented blockchain and biometric security to ensure no one can manipulate the data captured from smart devices.

 Sensitive user data is stored on the blockchain for improved security, such as:

 Once the data is saved on the blockchain, it cannot be modified, and the access is only provided to the right person.

-Sharing economy has become one of the most adopted concepts all over the world.
-Blockchain could help create decentralized, shared economy applications to earn a considerable revenue by sharing the goods seamlessly.
+The sharing economy has become a widely adopted concept around the world.
+Blockchain could help create decentralized, shared economy applications to earn considerable revenue by sharing the goods seamlessly.

 How is Slock.it transforming the Sharing Economy business?

 Slock.it is using blockchain technology for sharing IoT-enabled objects or devices.

 They have planned to develop a Universal Sharing Network (USN) to create a secure online market of connected things.
 With USN, any object can be rented, sold, or shared securely without requiring intermediaries.

 It could be possible for third-parties like manufacturers to onboard any object to the USN without seeking permission.
 Smart contracts ensure data privacy and transparency by controlling access to information.